7 Reasons to Move to Ocala, Florida

 • World-class horse competitions and shows including events at the 300-acre World Equestrian Center, hosting indoor and outdoor arenas, stables, five expo centers, luxury hotel accommodations, curated shopping and dining, and more.

-To view art anytime, visit the Appleton Museum of Art, located on the College of Central Florida campus and homes to over 24,000 pieces, an outdoor sculpture garden, and a variety of events and special exhibitions.
+This small city is also home to a permanent collection of more than 24,000 pieces of art, the Appleton Museum of Art, located on the College of Central Florida campus.
+From classical to contemporary, the museum also hosts an outdoor sculpture garden, idyllic courtyard and fountain, and a variety of events and special exhibitions.

-For performing arts, take in a show at the Ocala Civic Theater!
-For greater than 70 years, the theater has entertained the Ocala community and the current season is underway with an impressive list of productions.
+Also within the Appleton Cultural Center, the Ocala Civic Theater has entertained the Ocala community for more than 70 years and the current season is underway with an impressive list of productions.

 6. An Affordable Cost of Living

 Ocala boasts a strong economy with an affordable cost of living when compared with other Florida cities.
-For example, according to BestPlaces.net, Orlando is 23% more expensive and Tampa is 23.5% more expensive to call home than Ocala, and Ocala’s cost of living is 16.2% less than the U.S. average!
+For example, according to BestPlaces.net, Orlando is 23% more expensive and Tampa is 23.5% more expensive to call home than Ocala, and Ocala’s cost of living is 13% less than the U.S. average and 15.6% cheaper than the average for Florida!

-Ocala’s healthcare and manufacturing industries are growing at a rapid pace, with a number of companies in those industries currently hiring.
+Ocala’s healthcare and manufacturing industries are growing at a rapid pace, with several companies in those industries currently hiring.
 In addition, Ocala is home to several major employers including Lockheed Martin, FedEx, Chewy, and Ocala Health.

 While Ocala is considered a small city, many find living here is just right thanks to the affordability, job availability, and access to daily necessities (not to mention all the great things to do in Ocala).